 With one of these bits, you can quickly make 3 x 1.5-inch holes in a matter of minutes.

 For longer bit life, the rock carbide tip maximizes carbide surface contact.
 For rapid, effective drilling, the four-flute design cleans out debris.

 In addition, the shank’s three flats prevent the bit from slipping in the chuck.
 Use electric or cordless hammer drills for the most outstanding results.
 It’s perfect for piercing brick, block, concrete, and masonry.

 Self-feed bits, like auger bits, have a screw tip for placing the bit.
 They also make clean, precise holes.
 However, because of their work, you must stop the operation from time to time to clear the debris.

 The welded cutting edge is designed for long life in rigid materials, such as nail-embedded wood.
 A significant bit that stays sharp and can drill a lot of holes with no difficulties or slowing.
 The chipper blade is the first element to dull, so I recommend “filing” it down regularly.

 7. TILE BITS

 These bits have carbide tips that allow you to bore holes in tiles without damaging the tile.
-For different sorts of tiles, different tile bits are designed.
+For different sorts of tiles, various tile bits are designed.
 As a result, double-check the package to guarantee that it can drill into your tiles.

 8. WIRE GAUGE BITS